dotnet/docs-maui/docs/fundamentals/attached-properties.md

 ### Consume an attached property with a style

 Attached properties can also be added to a control by a style.
-The following XAML code example shows an *explicit* style for `Label` controls that uses the `HasShadow` attached property:
+The following XAML code example shows an *explicit* style for <xref:Microsoft.Maui.Controls.Label> controls that uses the `HasShadow` attached property:

 ```xaml
 <Style x:Key="ShadowStyle" TargetType="Label">